 Another valuable resource for prospective and current bookkeepers is the National Association of Certified Public Bookkeepers.
 The NACPB is a portal for bookkeepers and provides a host of information from training to licensing.
 In terms of training, students can participate in test prep, video courses, continuing education courses, and receive instructor support as needed.

-Job Growth & Outlook for Bookkeepers
+Career Growth & Income for Bookkeepers

 Work for bookkeepers is expected to grow at an average rate over the next decade as the need for professionals in the field will remain constant.
 Some technological advancements have made the need for bookkeepers lower, though as an assurer of accuracy their roles have shifted rather than been eliminated.